 Over the course of this two-day workshop, participants will learn:

-- The art of finance and financial management
+- Describe the art of finance and financial management

-- Where to find the rules and regulations for their area and industry
+- Find the rules and regulations for your area and industry

-- Various types of financial reports, including income statements, balance sheets, cash flow statements, and statements of retained earnings
+- Discuss various types of financial reports, including income statements, balance sheets, cash flow statements, and statements of retained earnings

-- How a chart of accounts is created
+- Explain how a chart of accounts is created

-- Determining whether a company is financially high or low risk
+- Determine whether a company is financially high or low risk

-- What budgets are and how to prepare them
+- Explain what budgets are and how to prepare them

-- What computer skills they need to make you a financial whiz
+- Recognize what computer skills you need to make you a financial whiz

-- Dealing with financial situations that impact the people that work for them
+- Deal with financial situations that impact the people that work for you

 Getting the Facts Straight